Skip to content

 • Abbreviated cell types with functional conditions are labelled as abbreviated terms.
 Eg. CTCs

-Cell type curated_cell_type
+curated_cell_type

-Control This field indicates whether the sample is a control or a perturbation for a particular experiment.
-NA curated_control
+Control This field indicates whether the sample is a control or a perturbation for a particular experiment. curated_control

-Cancer Stage System : The cancer stage is labelled in terms of the TNM staging system as well as the number staging system.
+Cancer Stage - TNM Stage This field represents the cancer stage of the clinical samples which have disease labels as cancer.
+The cancer stage information is labelled in terms of the TNM staging system as well as the number staging system.

-1. The TNM Staging System - The TNM system is the most widely used cancer staging system.
+The TNM Staging System - The TNM system is the most widely used cancer staging system.

 • T (Primary Tumor T) - T refers to the size and extent of the main tumor.
 The higher the number after the T, the larger the tumor or the more it has grown into nearby tissues.
 T's may be further divided to provide more detail, such as T3a and T3b.
 The number value ranges from 1 to 4, with size 1 for the smallest and size 4 for the largest.